Midtrans/advanced-faq-site/faq-general.md

 - https://stackoverflow.com/questions/56800122/err-unknown-url-scheme-on-react-native-webview
 - https://stackoverflow.com/questions/35531679/react-native-open-links-in-browser

-### Failure to redirect the customer to Gojek GoPay, Shopee Pay, and other e-wallet payment provider app.
+### Failure to redirect the customer to Gojek GoPay, Shopee Pay, and other e-Money payment provider app.
 What should I do?
 Refer to the question given [above](#customer-fails-to-be-redirected-to-gojek-deeplink-on-mobile-app-what-should-i-do).

-It applies to other E-Wallet payment providers too.
+It applies to other E-Money payment providers too.
 For example, if the issue happens to `shopee://` app deeplink, then proceed with the suggestion to allow deeplink whitelist, but replace `gojek://` with `shopee://`.

 ### Why am I getting notified to update my system version?